Tina Barton

-Christina Joy Barton MNZM (born 1958), known as Tina Barton, is a New Zealand art historian, curator and gallery director.
-She is currently director of the Adam Art Gallery.
+Christina Joy Barton MNZM (born 1958), known as Tina Barton, is a New Zealand art historian, curator, art writer and editor.
+She was director of the Adam Art Gallery between 2007 and 2023.

 Education

 Barton completed a Masters of Art in art history at the University of Auckland in 1987.
 Her thesis topic was the history of post-object art in New Zealand between 1969 and 1979.

+She was awarded a Higher Doctorate for her published work in art history in 2022.

 Career

 After completing her MA, Barton joined the Auckland Art Gallery as a research assistant.
 She worked as Assistant Curator at Auckland Art Gallery from 1988 to 1992, and as Curator of Contemporary New Zealand Art at the Museum of New Zealand Te Papa Tongarewa from 1992 to 1994.
 During her time at Te Papa Barton curated Art Now, a major survey exhibition of contemporary New Zealand art practice intended to become a biennial event, a hope which did not materialize.
 She also co-curated, with Deborah Lawlor-Dormer, Alter / Image: Feminism and representation in New Zealand art 1973–1993, an exhibition organised to mark the centennial of women's suffrage in New Zealand.

 From 1995 to 2007, Barton lectured in the Art History department at Victoria University of Wellington.
 During this time she continued to curate exhibitions, including Guests and Foreigners, Rules and Meanings (Te Kore), a major installation by Joseph Kosuth at the then-recently opened Adam Art Gallery at Victoria University.

 Barton was appointed director of the Adam Art Gallery in April 2007.
 Significant exhibitions she has curated for the gallery include: